Top Ten Of Cities For Landlord Investment

-Over 800 landlords took part in a survey to find out what they consider to be the best regions and cities to invest in properties during 2020.
+Over 800 landlords took part in a survey to find out what they consider to be the best regions and cities for landlord investment in properties during 2020.

 The survey was carried out by a landlord insurance provider which found that landlords were extremely confident of London and Manchester outperforming other cities in the buy-to-let market.

 The two cities together received more than a third of votes with 18% each when the landlords answered the question which city they felt offered the best BTL investment opportunity.